x

 4. Eat a Snack

 Many internet sources reference eating high-carb foods in order to weaken the effects of THC, but no evidence exists to support this.
 However, eating a snack like nuts, crackers, or a sandwich will raise your blood sugar levels and help you feel more level-headed.
-Avoid consuming any snacks that contain caffeine or sugar, as these are both known to amplify the effects of THC and contribute to negative bodily symptoms like anxiety, increased heart rate, and vomiting.
+Avoid consuming any snacks that contain caffeine or sugar, as these are both known to amplify the unpleasant side effects of THC and contribute to negative bodily symptoms like anxiety, increased heart rate, and vomiting.

 5. Try Black Pepper or Black Peppercorns